seopark935/seopark935.github.io/_projects/pond_water.md

 category: academic
 ---

 During the summer of my junior year, I participated in the Georgia Governor's Honors Program as a Mechanical Design major.
-With a limited budget of around $100 and a short timeline, I led a project to design a portable microscope attachment that would transform a smartphone into a functional microscope.
-Inspired by a natural pond near our classrooms, I envisioned this device as a tool to analyze pond water samples and enlisted two team members with backgrounds in computer science and mechanical/electrical engineering to bring the idea to life.
+With a limited budget of around $100 and a short timeline, I led a project to design a portable microscope attachment that would convert a smartphone into a functional microscope.

+After frequently visiting a natural pond near our classrooms, I was inspired to create a device to analyze the water and found two team members with backgrounds in computer science and mechanical/electrical engineering to develop the project.

 The core of the project was a glass bead that, when placed over a phone camera, could magnify close-up subjects.
 However, achieving stability for consistent magnification was challenging.
-To address this, we designed and iterated on several 3D-printed clips before opting for a custom phone case, which provided greater stability and usability.
-This process strengthened my rapid prototyping and CAD skills, as I worked through various design solutions and adapted quickly to feedback.
+To address this, I designed and iterated on several 3D-printed clips using AutoCAD before opting for a custom phone case, which provided greater stability and usability..

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">